nooop3/keycloak-mfa-enrollment-orchestrator/deploy/README.md

    ```

    This will start Keycloak and automatically restart it when you rebuild the project.
-   - Use `docker compose watch --no-prefix` if you prefer slimmer logs in the same terminal.
-   - Alternatively, run `docker compose watch` in one terminal, and in another run `docker compose logs -f keycloak` to tail the server logs while the watcher handles restarts.
+   - Run `docker compose logs -f keycloak` in a separate terminal to tail Keycloak logs while the watcher handles restarts.

 3. Access Keycloak at <http://localhost:8080>
    - Admin Console: <http://localhost:8080/admin>